 STILL READING STARMAN.
 This week was volume four of the current Omnibus reprints, and it got me thinking about superhero comics’ approach to the past: essentially that the decades associated with the beginning of the genre—the ’30s through the ’50s—were a better and simpler time.
 Sure, everyone remembers the time that they came up in through rose-tinted glasses, but superhero comics cling especially fervently to a “kinder, gentler” fantasy.
 The ways in which Starman both upholds and subverts this trope got me thinking about the broader implications of looking at the past this way.

-To begin with, building identity around the past is endemic to superhero comics, which still takes their cues from a time when teenagers and people barely past their teens auto-didactically created the superhero genre, generally working with more raw, primitivist enthusiasm than genuine writing or drawing skills.
+To begin with, building identity around the past is endemic to superhero comics, which still takes its cues from a time when teenagers and people barely past their teens auto-didactically created the superhero genre, generally working with more raw, primitivist enthusiasm than genuine writing or drawing skills.
 Even genre progenitors Jerry Siegel and Joe Shuster don’t seem to have been entirely sure what they’d created in Superman or how they’d done it, if their subsequent creation Funnyman is any indication (which is not to diminish the fact that they did create Superman and deserved much better treatment for it than they got).
 In retrospect, many of the writers and artists of this era are important for creating things that later writers and artists built on, but the time is remembered as the Golden Age.

-These stories were also created in a time of much greater censorship, the era of the Motion Production Code, which forbade such perversities as suggestive dancing, lustful kissing, childbirth and miscegenation.
+These stories were also created in a time of much greater censorship, the era of the Motion Picture Production Code, which forbade such perversities as suggestive dancing, lustful kissing, childbirth and miscegenation.
 Before the Code, American films were actually fairly bawdy, more so than they would be again until the MPAA rating system replaced the code in the late ’60s.
 It took until the EC Comics of the ’50 for comics to become risqué enough for a similar code to be enacted.

 So superhero stories of the day would revolve around bank robberies and bloodless efforts to conquer the world, realistic depictions of crime a rarity.
 Today’s more lenient restrictions allow comics supervillains to engage in all kinds of explicit violence, but the demands of continuity have made it a given that it was not always so.
 Occasionally heroes will lament that homicidal maniacs have replaced the purse-snatchers of yesteryear.
 In reality no such increase in violence has occurred, but DC’s approach to crime mirrors the popular perception that crime is up.
 As Barry Glassner noted in The Culture of Fear, the reportage of crime and fear of crime have increased as crime itself has gone down.
 (There are a lot of reasons for this, and this isn’t the place to go into it, but one thing that sticks with me is an article in the Willamette Week from five years ago in which the news director of Portland’s Fox affiliate defends his stations all crime-news local broadcast by saying, “I’m competing against CSI and other prime-time shows.”)